Improve weight loss by focusing on stress and sleep

-How the stress of the pandemic may impact weight and what you can do about it.
+How stress may impact your weight—and what you can do about it.

 An overweight woman meditates to combat stress and improve weight loss.

-The ongoing coronavirus pandemic has been a stressful time for many people.
-Stress is bad for your health in a number of ways, and stress may interfere with weight loss, sleep, and staying consistent with the habits that keep you healthy.
+Stress is a part of everyday life.
+Not only can it feel uncomfortable, it can also be harmful to your health in a number of ways.
+Stress may interfere with weight loss, sleep, and staying consistent with the habits that keep you healthy.

-If you are overweight or obese and have experienced a setback with your weight loss goals, know that you are not alone.
+If you are overweight or obese and have experienced a setback with your weight-loss goals, know that you are not alone.
 Also know that there are steps you can take to get back on track.
-Two steps you can take right now—reduce your stress level and get to bed earlier.
+Two steps you can take right now include working to reduce your stress levels and getting to bed earlier.

 Here’s what one study has to say about weight loss, stress reduction, and sleep.